MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Viewing-the-Definition-of-a-Function-or-Object-by-Using-Go-To-Definition.md

 ---
-title: "Viewing the Definition of a Function or Object by Using Go To Definition" ms.custom: na ms.date: 06/04/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: e453930e-af9f-446e-aa45-8ed75a684836
+title:"Viewing the Definition of a Function or Object by Using Go To Definition" ms.custom: na ms.date: 06/04/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+ms.topic: article
+ms-prod:"dynamics-nav-2017"
+ms.assetid: e453930e-af9f-446e-aa45-8ed75a684836
 caps.latest.revision: 19
-manager: terryaus
+manager: edupont
 ---
 # Viewing the Definition of a Function or Object by Using Go To Definition
 You can view the definition of a function or object by selecting the item in the C\/AL Editor and then choosing **Go To Definition**.
 You can also view the definition of a function by selecting it in the **C\/AL Globals** window and then choosing **Go To Definition**.